MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/format/selectionsetname-element-for-entryselectedby-for-tablecontrol-format.md

 ---
+ms.date: 09/13/2016
+ms.topic: reference
-title: "SelectionSetName Element for EntrySelectedBy for TableControl (Format) | Microsoft Docs" ms.date: "09/13/2016"
+title: SelectionSetName Element for EntrySelectedBy for TableControl (Format)
+description: SelectionSetName Element for EntrySelectedBy for TableControl (Format)
 ---
 # SelectionSetName Element for EntrySelectedBy for TableControl (Format)